Ircama/ATC_MiThermometer/python-interface/README.md

 These programs and descriptions are provided by [Ircama](https://github.com/Ircama).

-The current section describes a Python data model, Python API and tools to receive, decode, show and edit the BLE advertisements produced by the following sensors:
+The current section offers a Python data model, Python API and tools to receive, decode, show and edit the BLE advertisements produced by the following device families:

-- Xiaomi Mijia BLE devices
+- Xiaomi Mijia BLE sensors,
-- BT Home DIY sensors implementing BTHome v1 and v2 protocols
+- BT Home DIY sensors implementing BTHome v1 and v2 protocols,
-- Xiaomi Mijia Thermometer with custom firmware (ATC_MiThermometer) developed by [atc1441](https://github.com/atc1441/ATC_MiThermometer) and [pvvx](https://github.com/pvvx/ATC_MiThermometer).
+- Xiaomi Mijia Thermometers with custom firmware (ATC_MiThermometer) developed by [atc1441](https://github.com/atc1441/ATC_MiThermometer) and [pvvx](https://github.com/pvvx/ATC_MiThermometer).

 The following apps are included:

-- a configuration tool which can be used with the latest releases of the "pvvx" firmware to browse and update the internal configuration parameters; it can be run either via command-line interface or through its GUI, and it also provides an API;
+- a configuration tool which can be used with the latest releases of the "pvvx" firmware to browse and update the custom internal configuration parameters; it can be run either via command-line interface or through its GUI, and it also provides an API;
-- the "BLE Advertisement Browser for Home Sensors" app (atc_mi_advertising), consisting of a ready-to-use, cross-platform GUI allowing to receive, decode, browse, edit and build BLE advertisements for all supported protocols; this app can also be used to easily integrate new BLE devices;
+- the "BLE Advertisement Visual Editor" app (atc_mi_advertising), consisting of a ready-to-use, cross-platform GUI allowing to receive, decode, browse, edit and build BLE advertisements for all supported protocols; this app can also be used to easily integrate new BLE devices;
 - the atc_mi_format_test GUI app, collecting test suites of BLE advertising samples.

 All apps are based on [wxPython](https://www.wxpython.org/).
-The base components used here are:
+The main components used here are:

 - [bleak](https://bleak.readthedocs.io/en/latest/), a cross-platform BLE library;
 - [construct](https://construct.readthedocs.io/en/latest/intro.html), a symmetric Python library allowing to declaratively define a data structure that describes the advertisement frames produced by supported devices, as well as the related configuration frames;